 Man's life is like a piece of land on which he must build a house to God's liking.
-His first step must be to set up these five sturdy pillars, without which Islam cannot raise itself up either at the individual or at the community level.
+His first step must be to set up these five sturdy pillars, without which The Prophet Muhammad has said, "Islam has been built on five pillars: testifying that there is no god but God, and that Muhammad is the Messenger of God; saying prayers; paying the prescribed charity (zakat); making the pilgrimage to the House of God in Makkah and fasting in the month of Ramadan."

+Islam cannot raise itself up either at the individual or at the community level.
 These five pillars-faith, prayers, fasting, charity and pilgrimage-are meant to engender in man a lifelong piety and devotion to God.